TanguyHardelin/MCAPWrapper/README.md

 # MCAPWrapper

+> [!WARNING]
+> Since its public release, this repository is licensed under GPL 3.
+This means that you are free to use and distribute this code, but you are obligated to distribute any modifications you make to it.

 According to [foxglove](https://foxglove.dev) MCAP is a standardized container format for storing heterogeneous robotics data.
 It allow unified data format for recording robotics data and allow futher debug.
 By combining it with [foxglove-studio](https://foxglove.dev/download) it provide a powerfull tool for visualize and debug robotics projects.

 This project aim to provide a wrapper for writing MCAP in a simplified way.
 With this project it should be possible to write MCAP and use foxglove in minutes instead of hours.